It is possible to visit the exhibitions during the opening hours of hmt Rostock:

-The hmt Rostock offers artists the opportunity to exhibit in the cloisters.
+The hmt Rostock offers artists the possibility to exhibit in the cloisters.
+If you would like to exhibit in our house, please address your request to the chancellor.

-Donation of paintings by the artist Waltraudis Kepal Kennedy
+Donation of paintings by the artist Waltraudis Klepal Kennedy

 In addition to the renowned international festival "Rarities of Piano Music", which has been taking place annually since 1987 in Husum Castle with continued great success, the artistic director Peter Froundjian and Wolfgang Rathert, professor of musicology at the University of Munich, developed an interactive travelling exhibition to transport the idea of the festival to other cities.
 "Fascination Piano Worlds - Beyond the Mainstream" has become an exhibition for seeing and hearing that convinces not only conceptually, but also through its unusual exhibition architecture.